OfficeDev/O365-Win-Snippets/README.md

             }
             catch { return null; }
         }
 3. Create a story that implements your snippet and add it to the associated stories file.
-For example, the `TryCreateCalendarEventAsync()` story implements the `AddCalendarEventAsync ()` snippet:
+For example, the `TryCreateCalendarEventAsync()` story implements the `AddCalendarEventAsync ()` snippet inside the Calendar\CalendarStories.cs file:

         public static async Task<bool> TryCreateCalendarEventAsync()
         {